tranletrongthuc/social-sync-pro/feature_descriptions/Settings_Management_Feature.md

 ### 5.1.
 Data Model & Defaults

--   **`types.ts`:** The main `Settings` interface was updated to include a new `prompts` property.
-This is a large, nested object containing every prompt template used by the application, from generating a brand kit to refining a single post.
+-   **`types.ts`:** The main `Settings` interface contains a `prompts` property.
+In the context of `adminSettings`, this is a large, nested object with all prompt templates.
+In the context of a brand's `settings`, this object should only contain the `rules`.
--   **`api/lib/defaultPrompts.js`:** A new file was created to act as the ultimate source of truth for the default prompt structures.
-This file exports a complete `prompts` object.
+-   **`api/lib/defaultPrompts.js`:** A file that acts as the source of truth for the default prompt structures.
 -   **Backend Merging:** When the administrator saves their global settings, the backend performs a **deep merge** of their saved settings against this `defaultPrompts.js` file.
-This ensures that even if new prompts are added to the codebase in the future, the `adminSettings` document in the database will always be complete and never have missing fields.
+This ensures that the `adminSettings` document in the database is always complete.

 ### 5.2.
 Backend AI Service Refactoring

--   All AI service functions in `api/gemini.js` (e.g., `auto-generate-persona`, `generate-in-character-post`) were refactored.
--   They no longer contain hardcoded prompt templates.
-Instead, they receive the `settings` object in the request body and dynamically construct the final prompt using the templates from `settings.prompts`.
+-   All AI service functions in `api/gemini.js` (e.g., `auto-generate-persona`) were refactored to accept the `settings` object in the request body and dynamically construct the final prompt using the templates from `settings.prompts`.

 ### 5.3.
 Frontend Implementation

--   **Service Layer (`geminiService.ts`, `textGenerationService.ts`):** All functions that initiate an AI generation task were refactored.
-Their signatures were updated to accept the `settings: Settings` object, which is then passed down through the `bffService` to the backend.
+-   **Service Layer (`geminiService.ts`, `textGenerationService.ts`):** All functions that initiate an AI generation task were refactored to accept both `brandSettings` and `adminSettings`.
+They pass this information down to the prompt builder, which is responsible for combining them.
--   **`PromptManager.tsx` Component:** A new, sophisticated component was created to handle the complexity of editing large text areas.
-It provides a tabbed interface to navigate the nested `prompts` object and shows a side-by-side comparison of the brand's custom prompt against the inherited global default, allowing for easy reference and reversion.
+-   **`PromptManager.tsx` Component:** A sophisticated component for editing prompts.
+It can show a side-by-side comparison of a brand's custom rules against the inherited global default templates.
 -   **UI Integration:** The `PromptManager` is rendered in two places:
     1.  **`AdminPage.tsx`:** Under a "Prompt Management" tab, allowing the administrator to edit the global default prompts for all users.
-    2.  **`SettingsModal.tsx`:** Under a "Prompts" tab, allowing an individual brand to view the global defaults and create their own specific overrides.
+    2.  **`SettingsModal.tsx`:** Under a "Prompts" tab, allowing an individual brand to view the global defaults and edit their own specific `rules`.